jc11am/apps/README.md

 # User CRUD app

-This is an example nodejs/express app allowing CRUD operations (create, read, update, delete) on a User object.
+This is a nodejs/express app allowing CRUD operations (create, read, update, delete) on a User object.

 ## Run
 npm install to run application